email: roadarch@outlook.com

 Anderson, IN

-This Frisch's Big Boy opened in 1959.
-These photos are from 2009.
-The sign pole has been painted red since then.
-This location features the original building, sign and statue.
-This is the oldest Frisch's statue that I know of.
-Note the Big Boy's striped paints, curved eyebrows, and projecting slingshot.
+This Frisch's Big Boy opened in 1959 and is still open.
+It has the original building, sign and statue.
+The text on the pole sign was originally neon and it was painted blue-ish green.
+I don't know where the other sign on the storage shed at the back of the property came from.
+Note the statue's striped paints, curved eyebrows, and projecting slingshot.
 Later statues had the slingshots flush with the statue's body to prevent them from being broken off.
 The American Sign Museum in Cincinnati has another old statue with the striped pants. [map]

 Frisch's Big Boy